 Start by looking for authorities and experts in the niche you want to get into.
 Business experts of all types and in all industries are ready to coach you.
 Many of these have free tools such as videos online to let you get to know them before paying for their services.
 Check out their content and see if it resonates with you.
 If so, reach out to them and ask if they have any products or services that can help you with your goals.
 Make connections with more than one possible mentor to see which one best fits you.
 You will need to create a working relationship with this person, so your personalities should mesh.

 In some respects, your competition can also be considered a coach.
 Good competition means a good market exists for your product or service, but you don’t want to copy them.
 Mirror their business model and use what you feel is a fit for you.
 If you copy someone verbatim, you may set yourself up for failure because it’s not you; it’s not your business.
 Be yourself.
 Be authentic, and fill a hole for what you feel your marketplace needs.

 Hold yourself accountable

 Can you set aside two to three hours a day to change your life?
 Once your business is set up and your automated processes are in place, this may be all you need to keep your business going.
 Starting out is a different matter.
 Unlike a nine-to-five job, you can’t just leave your new business at the end of the day.
 You will have to put in the hours to set up websites and social media accounts.

-It’s great to be able to make your own schedule, but you must schedule time for all the little tasks that need doing.
+It’s great to be able to make your own schedule, but you must schedule a time for all the little tasks that need doing.
 No boss is going to take you to task if you don’t.
 You’re the boss now.
 You are accountable to yourself and to your clients.
 And in the early stages, when you may have few clients, being accountable only to yourself can mean it’s easy to put things off.

 You will need to make sacrifices—both monetary and in time.
 This might mean sacrificing TV time every night or expensive weekends partying with your friends.
 You will spend money on start-up costs and may even need to pay virtual assistants before you see a profit.